Embeddings

 tensor([-0.0226, -0.0323, 0.0017, ..., 0.0014, -0.0290, -0.0188]))

-Finally we compare the result obtained with the embedding of reina.
-For this we use the cosine_similarity function provided by the pytorch library.
+Finally, we compare the obtained result with the embedding of queen.
+For this, we use the cosine_similarity function provided by the pytorch library.

 similarity_openai = cosine_similarity(embedding_openai.unsqueeze(0), embedding_openai_reina.unsqueeze(0)).item()